 - High Chance Of Conversion.
-The people you send emails to are those who have already signed up for your emails; they’re already interested in your brand.
-These people are easier to convert because of their interest.
+The people you send email marketing messages to are those who have already signed up for your emails; they’re already interested in your brand.
+These people are easier to convert because of their interests.

 Now you know what is email marketing when to use it to get the best out of your efforts, and why you should consider it as a key part of your marketing strategy.

-Let’s discuss some ways to succeed and get the desired results out of your email marketing.
+Let’s discuss how does email work, some ways to succeed and get the desired results out of your email marketing.

 However, before you jump in, it is worth taking a few minutes to think about your end goals and what you really want to achieve with email marketing.
 That will determine what kind of audience you want to target, what type of campaign you run, and the content you include.